Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System

 where $M=2m_1'+m_2'+m'$ is the unit of mass, $m_1'=m_3'$ and $m'=m_4'>0$ is an independent variable.
 Similarly to Cases \ref{em:b} and \ref{em:c}, we introduce the mass value $m''=m'/m_1'$.

-Similarly to Cases \ref{em:b} and \ref{em:c}, we studied configurations for values of $m''$ between 0 and 1.
+Similarly to Cases \ref{em:b} and \ref{em:c}, we studied configurations for values of $m''$ between zero and one.
 There is one convex configuration for all values of $m''$.
-To determine the number of concave configurations, we calculated the curve $(m_1,m_2)$, by using Eqs. (\ref{eq:m_mass}), and coloured it according to the value of $m''$ (see Fig. \ref{fig:m_number}).
-Then we deduced the number of the concave configurations using the descriptions in Fig. \ref{fig:concave_diag} and Table \ref{tab:concave_nr}.
-In Fig. \ref{fig:m_number}, the coloured curve is inside the two regions of III, crossing the line $m_1=m_2$ at $m'' = \nu =0.0123$.
+To determine the number of concave configurations, we calculated the curve $(m_1,m_2)$, by using Equation~(\ref{eq:m_mass}), and coloured it according to the value of $m''$ (see Figure~\ref{fig:m_number}).
+Then we deduced the number of the concave configurations using the descriptions in Figure~\ref{fig:concave_diag} and Table \ref{tab:concave_nr}.
+In Figure~\ref{fig:m_number}, the coloured curve is inside the two regions of III, crossing the line $m_1=m_2$ at $m'' = \nu =0.0123$.
 So there are two different concave configurations when $m''=\nu$.
 For any other value of $m''$, there are four concave configurations.